SAP-archive/sap-devtoberfest-2020/topics/kyma/readme.md

 ## Exercises

 We have a set of exercises that help you get to know the open source Kyma project as well as an introduction into the [SAP Cloud Platform, Kyma runtime](https://discovery-center.cloud.sap/serviceCatalog/1b320a69-c013-417c-bf55-2683299777c6).
-They take you through a series of tasks, covering everything from a basic overview and introduction, through setting up a local Kyma installment as well as using a Hyper-Scaler, interaction and development for the Kyma runtime.
+They take you through a series of tasks, covering everything from a basic overview and introduction, through setting up a local Kyma installment as well as using a Hyperscaler, interaction and development for the Kyma runtime.
 You will learn how to utilize different services to extend your application deployments and how to make your application scalable.

 You can follow these exercises yourself, at your own pace, using the resources in the [Virtual Event - kyma-runtime-virtual-event](https://github.com/SAP-samples/kyma-runtime-virtual-event) repository.